jackmitchelwidman/jackmitchelwidman/README.md

-- 👋 Hi, I’m @jackmitchelwidman (Yaakov)
+- 👋 Hi, I’m @jackmitchelwidman
 - 👀 I’m interested in ...
-Functional Programming, Scala, Cats Effects, Monadology, Monoids in the category of Endofunctors, Functor Categories, and Oh so Natural Transformations.
-And Jewish Philosophy and Law.
+Programming,  Mathematics and investigating the nature of Infinity.

 <!---
 jackmitchelwidman/jackmitchelwidman is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.